Updated July 26, 2018

 Step 1.Go to the top right corner and click the grey pencil icon.

 Step 2.As you can see in the image below you have control over the content you want to be displayed.
-You have three choices:
+You have two choices:

 - Your latest pins (the most recent pins you saved)